lewisc2303/LewisBlog/content/post/Day_15.md

 #### From basics to brilliance

-A bit OTT naming, but I am committed to the punny naming convention.
+A bit OTT naming, but I am committed to the "catchy" naming convention.

 One of the Senior Software Engineers has given me guidance to what is needed to grasp the Scala basics; which I have now completed:
 I can create immutable and mutable; variables, arrays, lists, maps and tuples.
 And create objects and loops to apply these methods.
 The basics.